photomath/pubsub-util-public/README.md

 Util for subscribing or publishing messages to Google's PubSub subscriptions/topics.

-To add to your project add following lines to your readme:
+To add to your project add following lines to your requirements file:
 ```
 git+https://github.com/photomath/pubsub-util-public.git#egg=pubsub_util
 google-cloud-pubsub